harishanandan555/nxticker/TERMS_OF_SERVICE.md

 ## 8. Warranties & Disclaimers

-- NxTicker provides data on an "as is" and "as available" basis.
+- NXTicker provides data on an "as is" and "as available" basis.
 - We do not guarantee uninterrupted, accurate, or error-free data feeds.
 - No warranties are given regarding fitness for a particular purpose, merchantability, or non-infringement.

 ## 9. Indemnity

-User agrees to indemnify and hold harmless NxTicker, its affiliates, directors, employees, and agents against any claims, damages, or liabilities arising from misuse of the Platform, violation of laws, or infringement of third-party rights.
+User agrees to indemnify and hold harmless NXTicker, its affiliates, directors, employees, and agents against any claims, damages, or liabilities arising from misuse of the Platform, violation of laws, or infringement of third-party rights.

 ## 10. Limitation of Liability

-To the maximum extent permitted by law, NxTicker's total liability shall not exceed the subscription fees paid by User in the preceding 12 months.
-NxTicker is not liable for indirect, consequential, or punitive damages.
+To the maximum extent permitted by law, NXTicker's total liability shall not exceed the subscription fees paid by User in the preceding 12 months.
+NXTicker is not liable for indirect, consequential, or punitive damages.

 ## 11. Force Majeure